 With the guidance of his spiritual teachers, he undertook all the traditional training of his lineage.
 This included accumulating the 500,000 ngondro practices, and training in the Rigdzin lineage tradition including the essential Dzogchen instructions of kadak trekchö and lhundrop tögal during which time he gained extraordinary insights and experiences from his meditation practice.
 This training culminated in a three year retreat at Yachen Orgyen Samten Choeling, under the regular guidance of HH Lama Achuk Rinpoche.

-At the age of 18 years he was formally enthroned as the the Fifth Amnyi Trulchung Rinpoche and abbot of the Ju Monastery of Tibet.
+At the age of 18 years he was formally enthroned as the the Fifth Amnyi Trulchung Rinpoche and abbot of Ju Monastery.

 His education continued at the great university centre of Larang Gar at Serthar.
 He studied the different schools of Buddhist philosophy and the sutra and tantra under a number of teachers, particularly the founder of Larang Gar, HH Khenchen Jigme Phuntsok Rinpoche.
 He graduated from Larang Gar as a Khenpo at the age of 25.